instructor-ai/instructor/docs/blog/posts/logfire.md

 ## Introduction

 Logfire is a new observability platform coming from the creators of Pydantic.
-It hooks directly into the system itself.
-In this article, we'll show you how to integrate Logfire with Instructor for easy observability using a few different examples.
+It integrates almost seamlessly with many of your favourite libraries such as Pydantic, HTTPx and Instructor.
+In this article, we'll show you how to use Logfire with Instructor to gain visibility into the performance of your entire application.

 We'll first walk you through a simple classification example.
 We'll then introduce some simple validation using our pre-built `llm_validator` avaliable in Instructor before finally concluding with a vision table example.